-The military laser range finder has added a new lethality to improve strategic artillary strikes and sniper shots through more accurate yardage distance measurement and strike calculations.
+The military laser range finder has added a new lethality to improve strategic artillery strikes and sniper shots through more accurate yardage distance measurement and strike calculations.

 Today laser rangefinders have become so advanced that they are now integrated into many optical sighting equipment such as binoculars and rifle sights.

-Having a laser range finder as a part of in field weaponry allows a higher liklihood of nutralizing the enemy along with conserving ammunition.
+Having a laser range finder as a part of in field weaponry allows a higher likelihood of neutralizing the enemy along with conserving ammunition.
 It can also contribute to lessening stress under fire by the soldier being able to trust in the laser rangefinder to provide strike information quickly and accurately.

 Sleek bullets and “trajectory-matched" elevation dials on rifle-scopes have extended the effective reach of riflemen with the requisite skills and rifle support—and accurate distance data.
 Without knowing the range, even accomplished marksmen with the best rifles and ammo are doomed to miss their first shot out yonder.
 In hunting, that’s the most important and often only shot.

 Precise ranging mattered little when hunters used iron sights, as bullet drop inside reasonable shot yardage usually fell within the area subtended by the bead.
 If an animal seemed “pretty darned far” (say, over 200 yards), a hunter with .30-30-class load might shade high; but he d ordinarily try to get closer.

 By the early 1960s, scopes had supplanted iron sights on most bolt-action rifles to make the most of flat-flying bullets.
 Range finding and -compensating innovations in reticles and elevation dials wooed hunters who had never killed a deer beyond 76 steps but were persuaded their next shot would come at 553.